 Sabine has done just that.
 A dancer to this day, Olivia has built a career in private equity.
 She is currently Executive Vice President at Bain Capital.
-In her role she works with multiple companies in the Bain Capital Portfolio, including iHeartMedia, the number one media company in the U.S. with reach larger than Facebook or Google.
-Prior to Bain, Sabine worked McKinsey & Company.
-She received a BA magna cum laude from Columbia College.
+In her role she works with multiple companies in the Bain Capital Portfolio, including iHeartMedia, the number-one media company in the U.S. with reach larger than Facebook or Google.
+Prior to Bain, Sabine worked McKinsey and Company.
+She received a bachelor’s degree, magna cum laude, from Columbia College.

-During her talk, Sabine encouraged students not to simply accept firmly-held beliefs about the finance industry.
+During her talk, Sabine encouraged students not to simply accept firmly held beliefs about the finance industry.
 She noted that, at CA, students are encouraged to question these beliefs.
 For instance, Sabine noted that people often believe you have to be good at math to succeed in finance.
-“My daughter is a third grader, and in about 9 months she’ll have enough math to work at my company,” she said.
+“My daughter is a third grader, and in about nine months she’ll have enough math to work at my company,” she said.
 Instead, she suggested it was about problem solving, collaborating, and seeking mastery — things you can learn in history, anthropology, or science, she said.
-“All of that is critically important, and has nothing to do with math.”
+“All of that is critically important and has nothing to do with math.”

 She also pointed to how this disproportionately and unfairly affects girls.
-“We know that — this is all proven research — that girls at a 7th grade level who have the exact same capabilities as boys — in terms of mastery of math- they believe they are worse than their boy peers.”
+“We know — this is all proven research — that girls at a seventh-grade level who have the exact same capabilities as boys, in terms of mastery of math, believe they are worse than their boy peers.”
 She asked, “Why is that true?
 Is that about protecting the status quo?”
 She suggested students not accept inherited beliefs at face value.
-“I encourage you — when you hear these things — when you are told these things even from adults – question them.”
+“I encourage you — when you hear these things, when you are told these things even from adults, question them.”